 Matt is a 2006 graduate of the University of Dayton, USA.
 Before going to law school, he decided to undertake a year of service abroad.
 He arranged a one-year program in Malawi, with the help of the Marianist brothers from the University of Dayton.
 What was meant to be a one-year stay in Malawi turned into two.

-From 2006 to 2008, during his time with the Marianists, Matt served as Chief Financial Officer and Acting Director of Miracle Technical College for Orphans.
-Concurrently, he taught secondary school social studies and biology at Chaminade Boarding School and was in charge of a Women’s Empowerment Program which allocated micro-credit loans to widows and orphans.
-During the hunger months, Matt managed a grain distribution program in rural Malawi which provided sustenance to over 1500 families who would have otherwise risked starvation.
+During his time with the Marianists, Matt served as Chief Financial Officer and Acting Director of Miracle Technical College for Orphans.
+Concurrently, he taught social studies and biology at Chaminade Boarding School and was in charge of a women’s empowerment program which allocated micro-credit loans to widows and orphans.
+During the hunger months, which is the time in Malawi before harvests when country-wide food storages are low or emptied, Matt managed a grain distribution program which provided sustenance to over 1,500 families who would have otherwise risked starvation.

-Following work on his master’s degree at the University of Cincinnati (2008-9) in Cultural and Applied Anthropology, where he also worked full time as a live-in residential house parent in a group home for inner-city boys, Matt returned to Malawi and established a lodge called Maji Zuwa, which means “water and sun” in the local language, Tumbuka.
-Maji Zuwa is a community hub where visitors and local people can come together to work on development projects.
-Matt also founded the non-profit organization Determined to Develop in order to support the development work of surrounding villages and Malawi as a whole.
+Following the completion of his graduate studies in Cultural and Applied Anthropology at the University of Cincinnati, where he also worked full-time as a residential house parent in a group home for inner-city boys, Matt returned to Malawi.
+He established a lodge called Maji Zuwa, which means “water and sun” in the local language of ChiTumbuka, which serves as a community hub where people can come together to work on development projects.
+At the same time, Matt founded the non-profit organization, Determined to Develop, to support the development work of surrounding villages and Malawi as a whole.

 Matt formerly lectured at the University of Livingstonia in Malawi, where he held the post of Dean of the College of Social Sciences.
 In recognition of his work and collaborative spirit, Matt has been inducted by traditional leaders as a chief in the Mwakhwawa clan.